Joe McCarthy (rugby union): Ireland

-In June 2022, he was included in the Ireland squad for the 2022 tour of New Zealand.
+McCarthy was included in the Ireland squad for the June 2022 tour of New Zealand.
 He made his international debut off the bench in the 60th minute of a 13–10 win over Australia.

+In August 2023 he was named in the Ireland squad for the 2023 Rugby World Cup.

+McCarthy was selected for Ireland's 2024 Six Nations squad.
+He won the Player of the Match award in the 2024 Six Nations Championship opener in Marseille where Ireland beat France, 38–17.

+Personal life

+His younger brother is fellow rugby union player Paddy McCarthy.